James Murphy (electronic musician): House of Good

-Lol Tolhurst, Budgie and Jacknife Lee

-He recorded and sang two tracks for the album Los Angeles by Lol Tolhurst, Budgie and Jacknife Lee.
-He features on the title track, which was released as the lead single in late July 2023, and on "Skins", the closing track of the album.

 Other projects

 Murphy recorded a song with Gorillaz and OutKast's Andre 3000, called "DoYaThing", for their Converse collection.
 It was released on February 23, 2012.
 He produced a song with Pulp called "After You".
 It was released as a present on Christmas Day 2012 to fans.
 Murphy also appeared in The Comedy with Tim Heidecker and Eric Wareheim.
 Murphy was listed as a producer for Yeah Yeah Yeahs' 2013 album, Mosquito.
-He also wrote the musical scores for the Noah Baumbach films Greenberg and While We're Young.

-Murphy and fellow LCD Soundsystem bandmember Nancy Whang collaborated with IDLES on the song "Dancer," released in 2023.

-Four Horsemen

-Murphy opened a wine bar named The Four Horsemen in June 2015 in Williamsburg, Brooklyn.